SummaryRead the full fact sheet

 In most states in Australia, including Victoria, it is against the law to discriminate against someone because of their sexual orientation, gender identity or lawful sexual activity.
 However, discrimination can still occur.

-If you think you have been or victimised because of your sexuality () contact the .
-For information on the legal obligations of employers regarding discrimination based on sexual identity, see the Victorian Equal Opportunity and Human Rights Commission webpage on .
+If you think you have been discriminated against or victimised because of your sexuality (or a range of other reasons) contact the Victorian Equal Opportunity and Human Rights Commission.
+For information on the legal obligations of employers regarding discrimination based on sexual identity, see the Victorian Equal Opportunity and Human Rights Commission webpage on equal opportunity practice guidelines.

 Sexuality and mental health

-LGBTI people have an increased risk of depression, anxiety, substance abuse, homelessness, self-harming and suicidal thoughts, compared with the general population.
-This is particularly true of young LGBTI people who are coming to terms with their sexuality and experiencing victimisation and bullying at school.
+LGBTIQ+ people have an increased risk of depression, anxiety, substance abuse, homelessness, self-harming and suicidal thoughts, compared with the general population.
+This is particularly true of young LGBTIQ+ people who are coming to terms with their sexuality and experiencing victimisation and bullying at school.

-Some of the stressful experiences that can affect the mental health of an LGBTI person are:
+Some of the stressful experiences that can affect the mental health of an LGBTIQ+ person are:

 - feeling different from other people